Retired Teaching, Non-teaching Staff Suffers Due To Prolonged Delays In Issuance Of Pension Dues - UrduPoint

 Liaquat Ali, another retired Associate Professor from Islamabad Model College for Boys, (IMCB) H-9, told "I got retired on April 14, 2020 from my service after awarding time scale of BPS-20.
 I applied to AGPR for revision of my pay slip of BPS-20 which has not been issued yet."
 "After getting a revised pay slip, a Last Pay Certificate (LPC) will be needed to prepare my pension papers.
 So my pension case is still at initial stage.
 A lengthy process of completion and verification of related documents is ahead and I am concerned how much time it will take", he said.

-The process of preparation of pension papers of Zair Hussain, Associate Professor Zahir Rehman, Assistant Professor retired from IMCB, H-9 in March and April respectively were also at initial stages.
+The process of preparation of pension papers of Associate Professor Zair Hussain and Assistant Professor Zahir Rehman retired from IMCB, H-9 in March and April respectively were also at initial stages.

 A female Associate Professor Danish Amjad facing delay in issuance of her pension dues since retirement in May 2020 emphasized that "There should be a respectful way of payment of retirement benefits".